bashierd97/Computer-Simulation/README.md

 # Computer Simulation (CS 558)
-Projects and Course Work from CS 558
+Projects and Course Work from CS 558, SDSU

 ## Plagiarism Notice
 I am making my coursework available under the assumption that it will not be plagiarized.
 Please do not plagarize, you'll definitely get caught and I'd rather not have to delete this repository :).